aimhubio/aim/README.md

 ## Session

-Session is the main object that tracks and stores the metadata (metrics and hyperparams).
+Session is the main object that tracks and stores the ML training metadata (metrics and hyperparams).

 Use Session arguments to define:

 - custom path for `.aim` directory
-- experiment name, for which you are running the session
+- experiment name: each session is associated with an experiment
-- run hash
+- run name/message

 Use Session methods to specify:

-- the metrics you want to track during the session
+- the metrics of your training run(s)
-- the session parameters
+- the hyperparameters of your training run(s)

 _Class_ aim.**Session**_()<sub>[source](https://github.com/aimhubio/aim/blob/main/aim/sdk/session/session.py)</sub>_